 The program is designed and optimized specifically for the extremely busy global leader professionals who desire their learning to be high-quality, experiential, flexibly paced, and self-planned.
 The 3-Stage Associate Fellow program demands about four to six hours of concentrated, self-scheduled study every week.
 The first two stages include Wharton online learning and rigorous self-study of world-class texts framed on TMI’s global Talent Management knowledge standards and can be completed by participants at their convenience.
 The final stage involves a visit to The Wharton School for five days of high-impact residential MasterClass conducted by Wharton professors on the Wharton campus.

 The TMI-Wharton Associate Fellow program blends the expertise and thought leadership of TMI and Wharton.
 Participants can expect the following:

 This stage involves self-study, directed at helping participants understand the evolving science of Talent Management.
 This stage will build a common vocabulary and core of knowledge, setting the stage for the learning that follows.
-Participants will study from three required texts: The TMI Handbook on Talent Management, #Talentastic, and Talent & the Future of Work.
+Participants will study from three required texts: Talent Management – The TMI Handbook for Practitioners, #Talentastic!, and Talent & the Future of Work.
 Each of these texts is included in the TMI-Wharton study kit.
 Any participant should be able to complete this text-study stage with 60 to 80 hours of focused, self-planned study.
-All participants have to take the online TMI certification assessment after completing this stage as a requirement of completion of the Associate Fellow program.
-Details on this stage are available in the program guide shared with participants on their TMI-Wharton dashboards.
+All participants have to take the online TMI assessment after completing this stage as a requirement of completion of the Associate Fellow program.
+Details on this stage are available in the program guides shared with participants on their TMI-Wharton dashboards.